KhanterWinters/KhanterBot/README.md

   - Needs permission to **Read & Send** messages.
 - Current features:
   - ✅ Mentions from **Telegram → Discord** work.
+  - ⚠️ Biderectional messages from Telegram to different channels on Discord. **Work in progress**
   - ❌ Mentions from **Discord → Telegram** need to be revisited.
 - Goal: allow registration of **multiple channels** into a single group.